Android

 settings.gradle:Now you can depend on the included modules without publishing:

-v0.1.0) and pin your submodule to that tag to lock versions across teams.
+Tag the SDK repo (e.g., v0.1.0) and pin your submodule to that tag to lock versions across teams.

-Option C — Maven repository (GitHub Packages – private)
+Option C: Maven repository (GitHub Packages – private)

 Publish artifacts to GitHub Packages and consume them by version tags.

-Publishing (in each module’s build.gradle.kts):
+Publishing (in each module’s

 Consume (in your app):

-Versioning with tags: Create a tag per release and publish:
+4. Create a tag per release and publish:

 Consumers then use 0.1.0 in their Gradle dependencies.

-Option D — JitPack (public)
+Option D: JitPack (public)

 If the repo can be public, you may use JitPack: